smart-classic/smart_docs/guide/quickstart.md

 {% endhighlight  %}

 Save this script in file named `app.py` and then run it with `python app.py 8000`.
-It will launch a webpy's simple webserver responding to the `http://localhost:8000/smartapp/index.html` URL by serving the content of the `index.html` file stored in the same directory as the script.
+It will launch a web.py's simple webserver responding to the `http://localhost:8000/smartapp/index.html` URL by serving the content of the `index.html` file stored in the same directory as the script.
 All you then need to do is create an `index.html` file in the same directory and put the content